 Pour the mixture into the bottom of the casserole dish.

-Then, add the chicken thighs OR leg quarters on top of the casserole (leaving the skin on for more flavor if using leg quarters).
+Then, add the chicken thighs on top of the casserole.

 Place the casserole in the oven, uncovered, for about 1 hour.

-Once the casserole is finished cooking, carefully remove the chicken (It will be very hot) and, carefully remove the skin and bones off if using leg quarters, then shred the chicken using two forks.
+Once the casserole is finished cooking, carefully remove the chicken (it will be very hot) and shred it using two forks.

 Lastly, add the shredded chicken back into the casserole dish and mix it in with the rice.